SwedbankPay/developer.swedbankpay.com/pay/getting-started.md

 Start by performing a `POST` request towards the `paymentorder` resource with payer information and a `completeUrl`.

-We have added `productName` to the payment order request in this integration.
-You can find it in the `paymentorder` field.
-This is required if you want to use Checkout v3.
-If it isn´t included in your request, you won't get the correct operations in the response.

-When `productName` is set to `checkout3`, `digitalProducts` will be set to `false` by default.

-Supported features for this integration are subscriptions (`recur`, `one-click` and `unscheduled MIT`), `MOTO`, instrument mode, split settlement (`subsite`) and the possibility to use your own `logo`.

-There is also a guest mode option for the payers who don't wish to store their information.
-When using **Payments Only**, the way to trigger this is to not include the `payerReference` field in your `paymentOrder` request.
-You can find it in the `payer` field in the example below.

 Sometimes you might need to abort purchases.
 An example could be if a payer does not complete the purchase within a reasonable timeframe.
 For those instances we have `abort`, which you can read about in the [core features][abort-feature].
 You can only use `abort` if the payer **has not** completed an `authorize` or a `sale`.

-{% include alert-risk-indicator.md %}

-{% include alert-gdpr-disclaimer.md %}

-{% include payment-order-checkout-payments-only.md integration_mode="redirect" %}
+{% include payment-order-base.md integration_mode="redirect" %}

 ## Step 2: Display Payment Menu

-Among the operations in the POST `paymentOrders` response, you will find the `redirect-checkout`.
+Among the operations in the POST `paymentOrders` response, you will find the `redirect-paymetnmenu`.
 This is the one you need to display payment menu.

 {:.code-view-header}
 **Response**